Bplushie/bplushie.github.io/index.md

 ---

 <div class="teste">
-# Header 1
+<h2>Header 1</h2>

-  This is a normal paragraph following a header.
+  <p>This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+It lets you and others work together on projects from anywhere. </p>
 </div>

 Text can be **bold**, _italic_, or ~~strikethrough~~.